Can you reuse coffee grounds? In this guide we will go through the potential uses for used coffee grounds and dispel a few myths along the way.

 Can Coffee Grounds Be Used To Boost Plant Growth?

-There is a plethora of articles out there acclaiming coffee grounds as a miracle substance for plant growth.
-Many advocate using spent coffee grounds around plants to help them grow healthy and strong.
+There is a plethora of articles out there acclaiming used coffee grounds as a miracle substance for plant growth.
+Many advocate using spent used coffee grounds around plants to help them grow healthy and strong.
 Coffee is often touted as the secret to growing prize fruits and vegetables, or for making flowers bloom abundantly all summer long.

 Unfortunately, science does not back up this garden myth.
-Coffee grounds do contain core nutrients nitrogen, phosphorus and potassium, along with a range of micronutrients needed for plant growth.
+Used coffee grounds do contain core nutrients nitrogen, phosphorus and potassium, along with a range of micronutrients needed for plant growth.
 These nutrients are tied up in larger molecules and so, like other organic matter, could potentially be a good slow-release fertiliser.
-Adding coffee grounds will not boost plant growth short term, however, but rather add long-term to the health of your soil.
+Adding used coffee grounds will not boost plant growth short term, however, but rather add long-term to the health of your soil.

-But while nitrogen content 1-2%, the P and K amounts are much more variable, and generally rather low.
+But while N content 1-2%, the P and K amounts are much more variable, and generally rather low.
 This mix can actually encourage leafy growth to the expense of flower and fruit formation.
-What is more, coffee grounds also contain caffeine.
+What is more, used coffee grounds also contain caffeine.
 Caffeine is the mean reason why using coffee to fertilise and boost your plants is not a good idea.

-Coffee grounds are a common waste product, so what should we do with them?
+Used coffee grounds are a common waste product, so what should we do with them?

 Caffeine originally arose as a mutation in plants.
 This mutation gave certain plants an edge because the caffeine in their leaves falling around them had an effect on the surrounding soil which made it more difficult for other plants to grow nearby.
 Caffeine has been shown in numerous studies to suppress plant grown.
-As one study states: applying spent coffee grounds directly to urban agriculture soils greatly reduces plant growth.
+As one study states: applying spent used coffee grounds directly to urban agriculture soils greatly reduces plant growth.

-A study also showed that coffee grounds had a negative, rather than positive effect on seed germination of certain plants.
+A study also showed that used coffee grounds had a negative, rather than positive effect on seed germination of certain plants.
 Caffeine reduces germination rates in a number of different plants by tying up the nitrogen in the soil.

-Clearly then, it is generally not beneficial to spread coffee grounds around some of your prized produce and plants!
+Clearly then, it is generally not beneficial to spread used coffee grounds around some of your prized produce and plants!

-So, Can We Use Them To Reduce a Weed Problem?
+Can We Use Them To Reduce a Weed Problem?

 Got a weed problem?
 Coffee grounds are unlikely to be the solution.